 I'm a big fan of the show 'Come Dine With Me', where amateur cooks host dinners for each other over the course of a week for a cash prize.
 One episode caught my attention recently as one participant 'claimed' to be gluten intolerant and I use the word 'claimed' as by the end of the first night they were quite happy to tuck into a gluten filled dessert prepared by the host.
 On their own night they had gluten on the menu which they ate and by the end of the week all bets were off.

-As I've started to eat out again post Covid-19 lockdown I'm reminded how challenging it can be to get fed outside your own home with a food allergy and how much confusion still exists.
+As I started to eat out again post Covid-19 lockdown I was reminded how challenging it can be to get fed outside your own home when you're restricted to a gluten free diet and how much confusion still exists.
 Just based on the example above I get why the gluten free diet is not taken seriously and how challenging it can be for chefs and restaurant staff....they seriously have my sympathy !
 I also recognise business is brutal right now for so many with restaurants, cafes and the hospitality sector being hit exceptionally hard.
 Many have had to adapt to take out only service so managing allergens in that context must be difficult.
 So what could be a simple solution ?

 In the days when we could travel I took a trip to Italy and whilst I was nervous going to a country known for pasta, bread and pizza I was pleasantly surprised.
 Nowhere is perfect and not every country, restaurant, eating establishment gets it right but their approach makes sense.
 Gluten free pizzas are only sold in places where the pizza can be cooked separately so a separate oven has to be in place for that purpose.
 Most restaurants have a specific section on the menu for gluten free/coeliac options and if you want to order other items outside that section and have them adapted, the answer is NO.